Emmerich am Rhein: Places of interest

-Rhine Bridge.
-This bridge, which connects Emmerich on the north of the Rhine with Kleve on the south, was opened in 1965, and with a length of 803 meters and a span of 500 meters it is the longest suspension bridge in Germany.
+The Rhine Bridge, which connects Emmerich on the north of the Rhine with Kleve on the south, was opened in 1965, and with a span of 1,228 meters it is the longest suspension bridge in Germany.
 Approximately 500 ships pass underneath it every day.

-Castle Borghees.
-The manor house Borghees used as a cultural center was expanded in its present form in the mid-18th century.
-Borghees Castle became historically well known due to a love affair of the 17-year-old Katharina Rickers, the later imperial countess of Wartenberg, with the Prussian king Friedrich I.
+The Castle Borghees, or manor house Borghees, is used as a cultural center and was expanded in its present form in the mid-18th century.
+Castle Borghees became historically well known due to a love affair of the 17-year-old Katharina Rickers, the later imperial countess of Wartenberg, with the Prussian king Friedrich I.

 Transport

 Railways

 Emmerich station is located about 1 km southeast of the city center on the double-track electrified "Holland Route," which plays an important role in passenger travel and commercial transport and is therefore treated in the EU as a part of the Trans-European Network in the category "priority projects which should be begun before 2010."
 In addition to the ICE International from Amsterdam to Frankfurt am Main, the night train CityNightLine to southern Germany, Austria and to Switzerland travels through here with a stop in Emmerich.